All Episodes

 You should try.

-Um, the assembly passed a bill to make it illegal for the ice officers to wear masks in California.
+Well, apparently, the California, my dumb state, the Assembly passed a bill to make it illegal for the ICE officers to wear masks in California.

-Now does my government in uh in California is the only thing they do is sit around and say, all right, what's the most fucked up thing we can do?
+Now, does my government in California is the only thing they do is sit around and say, all right, what's the most fucked up thing we can do?

-Does anybody have an idea for something that's be really bad?
+Does anybody have an idea for something to be really bad?

-We could raise our taxes and then use it to fund NGOs, which our spouses all work at.
+We could raise their taxes and then use it to fund NGOs, which our spouses all work at.

 We're already doing that.